Brain Injury Lawyer

 Identify Responsible Parties

 This is also something that our private investigators or police can do on your behalf.
 Of course, identifying the responsible party is a critical aspect of your claim, and it is something our brain injury attorneys have plenty of experience doing.
-We are able to subpoena security footage at a nightclub or bar, for example.
+We can subpoena security footage at a nightclub or bar, for example.
 We can also send spoliation of evidence letters to the bar or nightclub to preserve the evidence.

 Although, if we are unable to identify the responsible parties, there are still steps you can take.
-If this is the case, then, ideally, you have uninsured motorist coverage if you are in a motor vehicle accident, for example.
+If this is the case, ideally, you have uninsured motorist coverage if you are in a motor vehicle accident, for example.

 Filing Your Claim